-- 19.1 Members shall uphold the letter, the spirit, and the intent of this Bylaw. - 19.2 Members are expected to cooperate in every way possible in securing compliance with the application and enforcement of this Bylaw. - 19.3 No Member shall: - a) undertake any act of reprisal or threaten reprisal against a complainant or any other person for providing relevant information to Council or to any other person; or - b) obstruct Council, or any other person, in carrying out the objectives or requirements of this Bylaw.
+- 20.1 Members shall uphold the letter, the spirit, and the intent of this Bylaw. - 20.2 Members are expected to cooperate in every way possible in securing compliance with the application and enforcement of this Bylaw. - 20.3 No Member shall: - a) undertake any act of reprisal or threaten reprisal against a complainant or any other person for providing relevant information to Council or to any other person; or - b) obstruct Council, or any other person, in carrying out the objectives or requirements of this Bylaw. - 20.4 Sanctions that may be imposed on a Member, by Council, upon a finding that the Member has breached this Bylaw may include: - a letter of reprimand addressed to the Member; a) - requesting that the Member issue a letter of apology; b) - publication of a letter of reprimand or request for apology and the c) Member's response; - d) requirement to attend training; - e) suspension or removal of the appointment of a Member as the Acting Mayor; - f) suspension or removal from some or all internal and external Council committees and bodies to which Council has the right to appoint members; - restricting the Member from attending events as a representative of g) Council; - h) imposing further limits on Council related travel or expenses beyond those set out in Corporate policies;

-- 19.4 Sanctions that may be imposed on a Member, by Council, upon a finding that the Member has breached this Bylaw may include: - a) a letter of reprimand addressed to the Member; - b) requesting that the Member issue a letter of apology; - c) publication of a letter of reprimand or request for apology and the Member's response; - d) requirement to attend training; - e) suspension or removal of the appointment of a Member as the Acting Mayor; - f) suspension or removal from some or all internal and external Council committees and bodies to which Council has the right to appoint members; - g) restricting the Member from attending events as a representative of Council: - h) imposing further limits on Council related travel or expenses beyond those set out in Corporate policies; - i) requiring the return of Municipal property provided for convenience; - j) limiting access to certain municipal facilities; - k) restricting how documents are provided to the Member; and - any other sanction Council deems reasonable and appropriate in the circumstances, provided that the sanction does not prevent a Member from fulfilling the legislated duties of a Member and the sanction is not contrary to Provincial Legislation.
+- j) limiting access to certain municipal facilities; - k) restricting how documents are provided to the Member; and - any other sanction Council deems reasonable and appropriate in the circumstances, provided that the sanction does not prevent a Member from fulfilling the legislated duties of a Member and the sanction is not contrary to Provincial Legislation.

-20. Review
+21. Review

-20.1 This Bylaw shall be brought forward for review at the beginning of each term of Council and at any other time that Council considers appropriate to ensure that it remains current and continues to accurately reflect the standards of ethical conduct expected of Members.
+21.1 This Bylaw shall be brought forward for review at the beginning of each term of Council and at any other time that Council considers appropriate to ensure that it remains current and continues to accurately reflect the standards of ethical conduct expected of Members.